 - Bus/Car: The Panamerican is a large highway that begins in Alaska (EE UU) and finishes in Buenos Aires (Argentina).
 Even so, there is a section that reaches Patagonia and Ushuaia in Argentina.
 This highway passes throughout all pacific coasts of American countries; Alaska (United States), passing through the cities of Mexico City (Mexico), Guatemala City (Guatemala), San Salvador (El Salvador), Cali (Colombia), Quito (Ecuador), Lima (Peru), Los Andes (Chile) and Buenos Aires (Argentina).
-So you can take this way if you have a particular car or hire a Bus service (Of course, if you want to take your time to get to Lima)
+So you can take this way if you have a particular car.
+Or hire a Bus service (Of course, if you want to take your time to get to Lima)

-- Cruise: As we mentioned, Callao (A constitutional province of Peru) is one of the most important ports in South America and the principal in the capital of Peru.
+- Cruise: As we mentioned, Callao (A constitutional province of Peru) is one of the most important ports in South America and the principal in the Peru capital.
 It is not only used for commercial transactions but tourism activities cruises, too.
 Usually, the international cruises that navigate by the pacific coasts of UU EE, Panama, Colombia, and Ecuador arrive at Callao Port, as the final destination, to then start the return.
 Royal Caribbean, Pacific cruises, Disney, Marvel trademarks are the most significant cruises companies that operate in Peru, already.

 - First, we recommend booking a travel agency services (tourist package) to visit these kinds of big cities.
-Having a tour guide (A person who knows very well the zone to visit) will be important and a great company for you.
+Having a tour guide (A person who knows very well the zone to visit) will be important.
+And a great company for you.

 - If you want to change money, do it in Banks offices or formal money exchanges houses.
 Never in the streets.
 Despite working with the highest exchange rate than the money changers street, the security offered by banks and formal houses of money exchange always be an advantage for you and your safety.

-- The capital of Peru doesn’t have a coordinated system of taxis (for example, with a taximeter).
-Happily, Lima Municipality allows the operation of many taxi apps like Uber, Cabify, Didi, Beat inter alia.
-The Capital of Peru residents tend to use them very often and these apps mean security in your journeys inside the capital of Peru.
+- Lima doesn’t have a coordinated system of taxis (for example, with a taximeter).
+Happily, Lima Municipality allows the operation of many taxi apps like Uber, Cabify, Didi, In Driver inter alia.
+Its residents tend to use them very often and these apps mean security in your journeys inside Lima.

-- What language is spoken in Lima?
+1. What language is spoken in Lima?

 The official language of the city is Spanish, occupying 84% of its inhabitants.
-The Spanish spoken in Peru is considered Castellano.
-And it is the main language used in the Peruvian educational system, the media, and the bulletins of the Peruvian government, However, the Human Development Index is very high in the capital of Peru and its inhabitants can speak English very well if they need.
+Castellano is the name of spanish spoken in Peru.
+And it is the main language used in the Peruvian educational system, the media, and the bulletins of the Peruvian government.
+In addition, the Human Development Index is very high there and its inhabitants can speak English very well if they need.
 But this does not mean that these are the only languages, there are other ones; like the official native language Quechua, and the Aymara, too.

-- What religion is commonly professed in Lima?
+2. What religion is commonly professed in Lima?

-- What is the local currency coin in Peru and Lima?
+3. What is the local currency coin in Peru and Lima?